rockstar240/wednesday-AM/README.md

 * Change your `script.js` file so that your phrase is displayed using `fadeOut()` and/or `fadeIn()`

 ### Extension
+* Complete [rock, paper, scissors](https://github.com/hello-world-tech-studios/rock-paper-scissors-js) from yesterday, if you didn't finish
 * Make this site look a little better with some css.
 * Adding a [parallax image](https://www.w3schools.com/howto/howto_css_parallax.asp) might be cool!
 * Go back to your recipe page and add some styling
+* We used the [CSS grid](http://cssgridgarden.com/) to make this grid.
+Play this [game](http://cssgridgarden.com/) to learn about the CSS grid.